Why Breakfast is Important for People With Acid Reflux

-*Scramble the eggs and cook into the pocket shape that will forms your omelet.
-Fill with the spinach and cheese and allow to cook until the spinach wilts and the cheese melts.
-Season with your favorite reflux friendly seasoning.
+Scramble the egg and egg whites together, forming them into an omelet “pocket-like” shape.
+Fill the pocket with the spinach and cheese and cook until the spinach wilts and the cheese melts.
+Season with your favorite reflux-friendly seasoning.

 1 cup unsweetened almond milk

-2 tbs Peanut Butter 2 (or regular peanut butter or other nut butter)
+2 tbs PB2 powder (or regular peanut butter or other nut butter)

-*Blend ingredients with 6-8 ice cubes for a yummy shake that tastes like a Butterfinger candy bar!
+Blend all ingredients for a yummy shake that tastes like a Butterfinger candy bar!